List of war crimes: 1912-1913: Balkan Wars

 The Balkan Wars were marked by ethnic cleansing with all parties being responsible for grave atrocities against civilians and helped inspire later atrocities including war crimes during the 1990s Yugoslav Wars.

 Massacres of Albanians in the Balkan Wars were perpetrated on several occasions by Serbian and Montenegrin armies and paramilitaries.
-According to contemporary accounts, between 10,000 and 25,000 Albanians were killed or died because of hunger and cold during that period; many of the victims were children, women and the elderly.
+According to contemporary accounts, between 20,000 and 25,000 Albanians were massacred in the Kosovo Vilayet during the first two to four months of the conflict; with at least 120,000 being killed in total.
+Most of the victims were children, women and the elderly.
 In addition to the massacres, some civilians had their tongues, lips, ears and noses severed.
 Philip J. Cohen also cited Durham as saying that Serbian soldiers helped bury people alive in Kosovo.
-American relief commissioner Willar Howard said in a 1914 Daily Mirror interview that General Carlos Popovitch would shout, "Don't run away, we are brothers and friends.
-We don't mean to do any harm."
-Peasants who trusted Popovitch were shot or burned to death, and elderly women unable to leave their homes were also burned.
 Yugoslavia from a Historical Perspective, a 2017 study published in Belgrade by the Helsinki Committee for Human Rights in Serbia, said that villages were burned to ashes and Albanian Muslims forced to flee when Serbo-Montenegrin forces invaded Kosovo in 1912.
 Some chronicles cited decapitation as well as mutilation.

-Serbian army also brutally suppressed the Tikveš uprising and terrorized the Bulgarian population in the rebelling regions.
-According to some sources 363 civilian Bulgarians were killed in Kavadarci, 230 - in Negotino and 40 - in Vatasha.
+The Serbian army also brutally suppressed the Tikveš uprising and terrorized the Bulgarian population in the rebelling regions.
+According to some sources, 36 Bulgarian civilians were killed in Kavadarci, 230 in Negotino, and 40 in Vatasha.